 Container shipping cars to Africa is a more secure way of shipping high valued vehicles, this method of transport does offer that extra level of safety to your vehicle.
 We offer 20ft/40ft and 40ftHC container services from anywhere in the UK to anywhere in Africa.
 We can deliver your vehicle to the loading warehouse which will be close to where the vessel is sailing from or we can have the container delivered to any UK postcode for you to load providing there is sufficient space for the vehicle and the container.

 What paperwork is needed to ship a car to Africa?

 When car shipping to Africa we would require copies of the following documentation to help support you’re booking so that we can correctly input the right information on to your shipping paperwork:

 - V5C (or title document) for the vehicle

 - Photo page of the consignees passport

 - Purchase/Sales Invoice of the vehicle

-What Are The Legal Requirements For Shipping Cars To Africa?
+The Legal Requirements for Shipping Cars To Africa

 Every country operates under its own rules and regulations, for example when shipping a vehicle to West Africa such as Gambia you are only allowed to ship a Left Hand Drive unless you have a waiver certificate prior to shipment from the Gambian Police.
 This certificate will only allow you to import it in to the country but you will need to have the vehicle converted to right hand drive before being allowed to take it out of the port.
 It is safer to contact one of our experienced members of staff if you are unsure of what is permitted to enter the country before deciding to ship it out.